theforeman/foreman-documentation/README.md

 ## Deployment

-Github actions perform HTML (with link validation), PDF and WEB artifact creation and if succeeded and branch is master or stable, artifacts are downloaded, extracted and deployed (commited into gh-pages).
+Github actions perform HTML (with link validation) and WEB artifact creation and if succeeded and branch is master or stable, artifacts are downloaded, extracted and deployed (commited into gh-pages).
 Deployment does not delete files, in order to remove some unwanted content, manual deletion and push into gh-pages must be performed.

 When a commit is pushed into `master`: